 - Cystic fibrosis (a genetic disorder affecting the lungs and digestive system)

 - Pancreatic, liver, and gallbladder diseases, as well as gallbladder removal

 - Radiation treatment that leads to intestinal inflammation

-If you have had part of your stomach or intestines removed, as in the case of bariatric weight loss surgery, your body likely will not absorb some vitamins and minerals as efficiently as it did before surgery.
+If you have had part of your stomach or intestine removed, as in the case of bariatric weight loss surgery, your body likely will not absorb vitamins and minerals as efficiently as it did before surgery.

 Studies have shown that parasitic infections (such as tapeworm, hookworm, and giardia) can also cause nutrient malabsorption.
 This is because parasites in the human gastrointestinal tract feed on nutrients, taking them away from their human hosts.

 Taking certain medications can lower vitamin and mineral absorption by interfering with receptor sites or fat absorption (which affects fat-soluble vitamins).
 Examples include proton-pump inhibitors, some antacids, weight loss medications, antibiotics, some anti-inflammatory medications, diabetes medications, and anti-seizure medications.9

 Sometimes the good and bad bacteria in your gut become unbalanced, which can alter vitamin absorption.
 Small intestinal bacterial overgrowth (SIBO) occurs when excessive bacteria builds up in the small intestine and utilizes nutrients there, which can lead to vitamin malabsorption — especially vitamins B12, A, E, and D.

 Thus, the “one-size-fits-all” philosophy can be dangerous when it comes to blind supplementation.
 Testing and understanding the roots of your deficiencies will help you personalize your diet and supplement intake.